tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/SQL/sql.md

 ## Overview

-The SQL provides functionality for FiveM resources.
+The SQL library provides simplified database operations with automatic table creation, upsert functionality, and common CRUD operations.
+It works with oxmysql and handles common database patterns used in FiveM development.

 ## Create (Server)